stefaniecg/stefaniecg.github.io/bib_dis/main.md

    * Beware of divisions among the moderators, for satan will do anything to divide the team in order to stop the reading of the Word with the _lost_.
 Be wise as serpents and innocent as doves,

->'Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you. '[(1 Peter 4:12)](https://my.bible.com/bible/59/1PE.4.12)
+>'Beloved, do not be surprised at the **fiery trial when it comes upon you to test you**, as though something strange were happening to you. '[(1 Peter 4:12)](https://my.bible.com/bible/59/1PE.4.12)
 >'but in your hearts honor Christ the Lord as holy, always being **prepared to make a defense** [[Apologia (ἀπολογία)](https://www.blueletterbible.org/lexicon/g627/kjv/tr/0-1/)] to anyone who asks you for a reason for the hope that is in you; yet do it with **gentleness and respect**, ' [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15)
 > ' “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves. ' [(Matthew 10:16)](https://my.bible.com/bible/59/MAT.10.16)